Naples man dies in DeSoto motorcycle crash

-DESOTO COUNTY — A Naples man died Saturday in a single-vehicle crash in DeSoto County, according to a Florida Highway Patrol press release.
+DESOTO COUNTY — A Naples man died Jan.
+18 in a single-vehicle crash near Bethel Farms in DeSoto County around 5 p.m., according to a Jan.
+19 Florida Highway Patrol press release.

-Daniel John Krall, 73, was traveling south around 5 p.m. on N.W.
+Daniel John Krall, 73, was traveling south on N.W.
 Lily Avenue, south of N.W.
 Bethel Farms Road on a 2017 Indian Motorcycle, and failed to handle a left-hand curve.

 Alcohol was not involved.